 So when people add items to their cart and proceed to checkout, they are often surprised that they have to pay extra for the shipping.
-And because they don’t want to spend extra, they leave the cart without buying.
+And because they don’t want to spend extra, they simply leave the cart without buying.

 If you're delivering physical goods, use custom packaging to brand your deliveries that offer a superior unboxing experience, giving your items a more upscale feel and inducing more excitement.

-It encourages more buying.
+This encourages more buying.
 How can something so minuscule get you more conversions, you ask?
 Studies have shown that branded packaging triggers impulsive buying, even in prospects who didn't even plan on making a purchase.
 It also makes it more likely for existing customers to refer to your brand.

-According to a study, 55% of visitors intended to purchase, but they changed their minds and did not buy because of subpar customer service.
+According to a study, 55% of visitors intended to make a purchase, but they changed their minds and did not buy because of subpar customer service.
 It turns out that after a bad experience, 44% of people will switch to a competitor.

 At the same time, 40% of people will start purchasing from a competitor because of his reputation as a secure eCommerce website that offers great customer service.
 In other words, if you don’t provide a top-notch customer experience, you will lose customers.

 To achieve this, you must provide multi-channel customer service across: